Entanglement from superradiance and rotating quantum fluids of light: Superradiant wave scattering in a Nutshell

 Bosonic field theories behave differently.
-Consider a scalar field $\Phi(t,x)$ which satisfies the Klein-Gordon equation in Minkowski spacetime (the argument below readily generalizes to any globally hyperbolic curved spacetime and to other bosonic theories, such as electromagnetic fields or gravitational perturbations) \beq \lrsq{\partial_t^2-\partial_x^2+m^2+V(x)}\, \Phi(t,x)=0\, , \eeq where $V(x)$ represents an external potential, $m\geq 0$ is the mass of the field, and we are setting the speed of light to one.
+Consider a scalar field $\Phi(t,x)$ which satisfies the Klein-Gordon equation in Minkowski spacetime (the argument below readily generalizes to curved spacetimes and to other bosonic theories, such as electromagnetic fields or gravitational perturbations) \beq \lrsq{\nabla^{\mu}\nabla_{\mu} +m^2+\nu (x)}\, \Phi(t,x)=0\, , \eeq where $\nabla_{\mu}$ is a covariant derivative, accounting for possible interactions with external gauge fields, and $\nu(x)$ is an external potential.
+The total potential describing the scattering process, $V(x)$, can be thought of as the combination of the gauge potentials contained in $\nabla_{\mu}$ and the external potential $\nu(x)$. $m\geq 0$ is the mass of the field, and we are setting the speed of light to one.
 This constitutes a relativistic field theory, with $\Phi(t,x)$ representing the value of the Klein-Gordon field at a point in spacetime.
-The conserved quantity for this theory is \beq Q_{\rm KG}(\Phi) \equiv \ci/\hbar \int (\Phi^*\, \partial_t \Phi-\partial_t\Phi^*\, \Phi)\, dx\, , \eeq as can be readily checked by computing its time derivative and utilizing the Klein-Gordon equation~\eqref{eq:KGE} to show that it vanishes.
+The conserved quantity for this theory is \beq Q_{\rm KG}(\Phi) \equiv \ci/\hbar \int (\Phi^*\, \Pi-\Pi^*\, \Phi)\, dx\, ,\eeq where $\Pi$ is the momentum canonically conjugate to $\Phi$.
+The conservation of this quantity can be readily checked by computing its time derivative and utilizing the Klein-Gordon equation~\eqref{eq:KGE} to show that it vanishes.
 (This quantity is commonly referred to as ``symplectic norm'').
 An important property of $Q_{\rm KG}$ is that it can take negative values.
 Consequently, some potentials admit scattering solutions in which the right- and left-moving scattered wave packets carry different signs of $Q_{\rm KG}$.
-In such a scenario, the conservation of $Q_{\rm KG}$ yields \beq 1=\big| |T|^2-|R|^2\big| \, , \eeq which implies that $|T|$ and/or $|R|$ must be larger than unity.
+In such a scenario, the conservation of $Q_{\rm KG}$ yields \beq {1= |r|^2-|t|^2} \, , \eeq which implies that $|r|$ must be larger than unity.
 Therefore, there is amplification, and the scattered outgoing waves have larger amplitudes than the incident one.
 This is superradiance.
-We see that superradiance is a consequence of having modes with the same frequency but carrying opposite sign of $Q_{\rm KG}$, which can be traced back to the bosonic character of the field.\footnote{For fermionic fields, the conserved charge is definite positive ---e.g., $Q_{\rm D}\equiv \int dx \, \Psi^{\dagger}\Psi$ for a Dirac field--- thus precluding the existence of superradiance.
-This positivity is directly related to the fermionic statics and Pauli's exclusion principle.}